jedisct1/draft-denis-xet/draft-denis-xet.md

 For xorb content (immutable):

 ~~~
-Cache-Control: public, max-age=31536000, immutable
+Cache-Control: public, immutable, max-age=<url_ttl_seconds>
 ETag: "<xorb_hash>"
 ~~~

+- `max-age` MUST be set to a value no greater than the remaining validity window of the pre-signed URL used to serve the object (e.g., a URL that expires in 900 seconds MUST NOT be served with `max-age` larger than 900).
+- Servers SHOULD also emit an `Expires` header aligned to the URL expiry time.
+- Shared caches MUST NOT serve the response after either header indicates expiry, even if the content is immutable.

-The `immutable` directive indicates the content will never change, allowing caches to skip revalidation entirely.
+The `immutable` directive still applies within that bounded window, allowing caches to skip revalidation until the signature expires.

 For reconstruction API responses (ephemeral):